-A. Normal Claim Handling

-1. Initial Screening of Reports of Accident and Losses

-- a.
-All new notices should be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
-Initial screening should determine that accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
-Initial screening should include checking policy information and accident history, and reporting to Central Index Bureau (hereafter referred to as "CIB") to evaluate for possible warning signs. - d.
-The fraud indicators of the CAR Fraud Profile should also be considered for possible warning signs. - e.
-If the initial screening identifies discrepancies or inconsistencies, a determination of the type and extent of discrepancies or inconsistencies must be made to evaluate extent of further investigation necessary.

-2. Initial Investigation
+- A. Normal Claim Handling - 1.
+Initial Screening of Reports of Accident and Losses - a.
+All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
+The initial screening shall determine whether the accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
+The initial screening shall include checking policy information and accident history, and reporting to Central Index Bureau (CIB) to evaluate for possible warning signs. - d.
+The fraud indicators of the CAR Fraud Profile shall also be considered for possible warning signs. - e.
+A determination shall be made of the type and extent of further investigation that may be necessary if the initial screening identifies discrepancies or inconsistencies. - 2.
+Initial Investigation